kloudsoft91/mushroom_db_app/README.md

 - Buttons can be clicked to apply filters or toggle them off
 - The filter accordion bars can be closed by clicking outside the filter window

+## Contributing

+Contributions are always welcome!

+See [contributing.md](CONTRIBUTING.md) for ways to get started.

 ## Acknowledgements